 - Energy Locals' export prices for solar are above state averages.

 - It does not promote energy efficiency and is not involved in demand management/response programs.

-> - The average wait time is 62 seconds, more than double the wait time of 27 seconds in 2019-20.
+- The average wait time is 78 seconds, slightly more than the wait time of 62 seconds in 2020–21.

-> We have found references to Energy Locals' use of a bio generator (Cape Byron Power) that uses waste to generate power, but we couldn't locate a comprehensive breakdown of the mix of energy sources that Energy Locals uses for all power generation.
+We have found references to Energy Locals' use of a bio generator (Cape Byron Power) that uses waste to generate power, but we couldn't locate a comprehensive breakdown of the mix of energy sources that Energy Locals uses for all power generation.